Medical transportation of infected patients

-In an era of increased globalization and travel, infectious diseases can travel faster and longer than before – a prime example of this is the SARS-Cov-2 virus.
-The virus rapidly spread from China to the rest of the world and created the current pandemic.
-Transport and treatment of infected patients pose a set of risks, especially for healthcare professionals and ambulance services that respond to patients with serious illness or injury daily – where they often encounter patients infected with dangerous pathogens.
+In an era of increased globalisation and travel, infectious diseases can travel faster and longer than before – a prime example of this is the SARS-Cov-2 virus.
+The virus rapidly spread from China to the rest of the world and created the pandemic.
+Medical transportation and treatment of infected patients pose a set of risks, especially for healthcare professionals and ambulance services.
+They transport patients with serious illnesses or injuries daily – where they often encounter patients infected with dangerous pathogens.
 They expose themselves to the risk of transmission every day and without proper training, equipment, and procedures this risk increases.

-Many institutions are not prepared for an outbreak of highly infectious diseases, in terms of routines, procedures, and equipment.
-This became clear as the SARS-CoV-2 virus spread, and hospitals didn’t have enough equipment or the correct routines for handling a high demand.
-The standard procedure of immediate isolation and transfer to high-level isolation, where they could provide supportive care and minimize the risk of secondary spread, were followed.
-However, with the high demand, this procedure only worked for a short time, as the number of available beds declined at a rapid pace, and the need to transport patients to other hospitals increased, which put a strain on the emergency services.
+The standard procedure of immediate isolation and transfer to high-level isolation, where they could provide supportive care and minimise the risk of secondary spread, were followed.
+However, with the high demand, this procedure only worked for a short time, as the number of available beds declined at a rapid pace, and the need to transport patients to other hospitals increased.
+Combination of all these factors have put a strain on the emergency services.

 To keep up with the high demand, several countries provided aid and collaborated on transporting and treating patients.
 In France, they experienced a lack of beds, resulting in French patients being treated in Germany, Switzerland, Austria, and Luxembourg.
 Transporting these patients were done by converting high-speed TGV trains into mobile hospitals, as well as the military planes and continent’s ambulances aided with the transport.
 Germany’s air ambulance service helped further with transport using the EpiShuttle.